 Here We Are Now, Entertain Us

-The downside to automaticity is that we fail to show up for the occasion of our own lives and so rob ourselves of its innate vividness and some of its joys.
+The downside to automaticity is that we fail to show up for the occasion of our own lives and so rob ourselves of its innate vividness and many of its joys.
 You probably know the experience (retrospectively at least) of becoming so distracted that you lose all sense of what happens next, only to ‘come to’ sometime later.

 The potential for profound disconnection from present moment experience is all the greater in this age of the internet and social media.
 With powerful technologies at our fingertips, we are encouraged and seduced into consuming information speedily and superficially.
 How our minds love to skim vast directories of language and inexhaustible banks of imagery in their quest for instant gratification.